natesymer/sansom/README.md

 Sinatra: **28ms**<br />
 Rails: **34ms***

-(results are rounded down)
+(results are measured locally using Puma and are rounded down)

 Hey [Konstantine](https://github.com/rkh), *put that in your pipe and smoke it*.

-\* Rails loads this intricate welcome page which may be large
+\* Rails loads this intricate welcome page which may contribute to slowness

 Todo
 -